StefanosPoulidis/stefanospoulidis.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am Stefanos, now in the third year of my PhD journey in Decision Sciences at INSEAD.
-I am incredibly grateful for the guidance of my advisors, Georgina Hall and Spyros Zoumpoulis, as well as for the continuous mentoring from Hamsa Bastani.
+I am incredibly grateful for the continuous mentoring from Hamsa Bastani and my advisors, Georgina Hall and Spyros Zoumpoulis.

 My research interests span experimentation, policy optimization, transfer and multi-task learning, and algorithmic advice.
 I am particularly interested in understanding and developing the data-generation processes necessary for crafting more effective policies.
 Additionally, I study AI-assisted decision-making and how we should design and provide algorithmic advice to people, aiming to improve human decision-making.